msoucy/bizleg-profile0/profile1.md

 	- [About BOD](http://www.linuxfoundation.org/about/board-members)

 - Raptor Test
-	- Pass: Board of Directors
+	- Pass: Board of Directors with a set process to replace.